Anocracy

-Anocracy or semi-democracy is a form of government that is loosely defined as part democracy and part dictatorship, or as a "regime that mixes democratic with autocratic features."
-Another definition classifies anocracy as "a regime that permits some means of participation through opposition group behavior but that has incomplete development of mechanisms to redress grievances."
+Anocracy, or semi-democracy, is a form of government that is loosely defined as part democracy and part dictatorship, or as a "regime that mixes democratic with autocratic features".
+Another definition classifies anocracy as "a regime that permits some means of participation through opposition group behavior, but that has incomplete development of mechanisms to redress grievances."
 The term "semi-democratic" is reserved for stable regimes that combine democratic and authoritarian elements.
-Scholars have also distinguished anocracies from autocracies and democracies in their capability to maintain authority, political dynamics, and policy agendas.
-Similarly, the regimes have democratic institutions that allow for nominal amounts of competition.
+Scholars distinguish anocracies from autocracies and democracies in their capability to maintain authority, political dynamics, and policy agendas.
+Anocratic regimes have democratic institutions that allow for nominal amounts of competition.
 Such regimes are particularly susceptible to outbreaks of armed conflict and unexpected or adverse changes in leadership.

-The operational definition of anocracy is extensively used by scholars Monty G. Marshall and Benjamin R. Cole at the Center for Systemic Peace, which gained most of its dissemination through the polity data series.
-The data set aims to measure democracy in different states and retains anocracy as one of its classification methods for regime type.
-Consequently, anocracy frequently appears in democratization literature that utilizes the polity-data set.
+The operational definition of anocracy is extensively used by scholars Monty G. Marshall and Benjamin R. Cole at the Center for Systemic Peace, and that definition was widely disseminated through the polity data series.
+This data set aims to measure democracy in different states and uses anocracy as one of its classifications for regime type.
+Consequently, anocracy frequently appears in democratization literature that utilizes the polity data set.

-Unlike traditional democracy, semi-democratic regimes, also known as hybrid regimes, are known for having guided democracy instead of liberal democracy.
-Semi-dictatorial regimes have dictatorial powers with some democratic values, and despite being authoritarian, have elections.
+Anocratic regimes, also known as hybrid regimes, are known for having guided democracy instead of liberal democracy.
+They combine authoritarian powers with some democratic practices, for example holding elections that are competitive to some degree.
 In a closed anocracy, competitors are drawn from the elite.
 In an open anocracy, others also compete.
 The number of anocratic regimes has steadily increased over time, with the most notable jump occurring after the end of the Cold War.
 From 1989 to 2013, the number of anocracies increased from 30 to 53.